epoelke/multibuildpack-test-app/thoughts.md

 since we are starting multiple processes.
 All the processes would need to die for the application be be seen as unhealthy.
 So that leaves us with HTTP as the best option.
-The HTTP health check will by default perform an HTTP GET on / and it it receives a 200 then it is seen as healthy.
+The HTTP health check will by default perform an HTTP GET on / and if it receives a 200 then it is seen as healthy.
 The default behavior may have the same problem as the PORT strategy.
 But the HTTP endpoint also allows you to provide a custom endpoint for health checking.
 This nicely solves health checking for both nginx and our application.
 So I implemented a